Mental Health: Delivering Improved, Integrated and Accessible Services

 - Contact us for venue

-This conference will break-down the cultures, economic factors, social and institutional pressures contributing to dramatic rises in disclosures of mental health issues and student suicides at universities in the UK.
+This CPD accredited conference will explore the diverse impact(s) and disruption of lockdowns and COVID-19 on students, as well as breaking-down the cultures, economic factors, social and institutional pressures that contributed to dramatic rises in disclosures of mental health issues and student suicides at universities in the UK.

-Disabled students are less likely to complete their course, are lower paid as graduates and are more likely to experience loneliness.
-Despite hard-fought improvements to equalities legislation in recent years, disabled students remain under-represented, frustrated by their experience and achieve outcomes below their potential.
-Megan Hector leads on operations and research for the Higher Education Commission (HEC) - an independent research commission made up of leaders from the education sector, parliamentary representatives from the major political parties and relevant stakeholders.
-The HEC has launched an inquiry into the experience of disabled students at university, co-chaired by Lord David Blunkett, former Secretary of State for Education; Commission Chair Lord Norton and Vice Chancellor of the University of Derby, Kathryn Mitchell.
+Disabled students are less likely to complete their course, are lower paid as graduates and were more likely to experience loneliness during the pandemic in comparison to non-disabled adults.
+In 2020 Policy Connect’s Higher Education Commission – an independent research commission made up of leaders from the education sector, parliamentary representatives from the major political parties and relevant stakeholders – published the report 'Arriving at Thriving: Learning from Disabled Students to Ensure Access for All'.
+The report followed a six-month inquiry into why gaps in attainment, access and continuation of study for disabled students persist in the HE sector.
+The inquiry was chaired by Lord David Blunkett, former Secretary of State for Education; Commission Chair Lord Norton of Louth; and Vice Chancellor of the University of Derby, Professor Kathryn Mitchell.

-This presentation will cover the findings from Afua's research project - exploring how the attainment gap impacts the mental health of BME students and propose recommendations to expand knowledge, strengthen representation and raise awareness of issues restricting BME attainment.
+This presentation will cover the findings from Afua's research project - exploring how the attainment gap impacts the mental health of BAME students and propose recommendations to expand knowledge, strengthen representation and raise awareness of issues restricting the success of diverse students and the student experience.
+In additional, she will explore the transformative impact of specific diversity initiatives that can have positive impacts on students.

 Combining his professional capabilities and lived experience, Lee has developed a considered approach to the role of confidentiality and data sharing between universities and families based on the principle of public interest to protect outweighing institutional fears of breaching data sharing policies.
 This presentation will cover: